debasishray16/Computer_Vision/README.md

 # MatLAB

 ## Overview of Convolutional Neural Networks (CNNs)
 Convolutional Neural Networks (CNNs) are a class of artificial neural networks that have demonstrated exceptional effectiveness in various computer vision tasks, such as image classification, object detection, and image segmentation.

 ## Key Components of a CNN

--Input Layer
+- Input Layer
--Convolutional Layers
+- Convolutional Layers
--Activation Functions
+- Activation Functions
--Pooling (Subsampling) Layers
+- Pooling (Subsampling) Layers
--Fully Connected (Dense) Layers
+- Fully Connected (Dense) Layers
--Softmax Layer (Output Layer)
+- Softmax Layer (Output Layer)
--Loss Function
+- Loss Function
--Backpropagation
+- Backpropagation
--Training
+- Training
--Regularization and Normalization
+- Regularization and Normalization

 ## Brief Explanation of Each Component